Correlational Tractography & Connectometry

 At the End of this step, you will have a connectometry database, which is a file name with the extension db.fib.gz

-- In the main window, click [Step C2a:Modify a Connecometry Database] and select the database:
+- In the main window, click [Step C2a:Modify a Connecometry Database] and select the database.

-Alternatively, you can use a text file to match scans.
+Check to make sure the scans of the same subject are matched.
+You may also use a text file to match scans.
 The text file should be the consecutive numbers of the matching pairs.
 The first number will be used as the baseline, and the second number will be the study scans.
 For example, a text file with “0 1 2 3 4 5” will match scan 0 (base) and scan 1(study), scan 2 and scan 3, scan 4 and scan 5.
 Please note that the first scan in the database is labeled by 0, not 1.

 Click “Ok” to calculate the difference between scans and go back to the database window.